CIAT-DAPA/lswms_forage_etl/README.md

 [![Python: 3.12](https://img.shields.io/badge/python-3.12-blue.svg)](https://www.python.org/)

-This ETL is meant to process the data needed to support [the forage tool] (https://et.waterpointsmonitoring.net/forage).
+This ETL is meant to automate the process of Estimating Biomass.
+The maps can be accessed through [the forage tool ](https://et.waterpointsmonitoring.net/forage).

 ## Setup and Installation